yuxuanwu17/INT301_Assessment2/README.md

 	- use splitEachLabel to split the training and testing datasets
 	- do not use the train_test_data as the input since CNN has standard samples in Matlab documents
 	- return and save the confusion matrix as C_CNN.mat

+### ass2_mlp.m

+This is the script to conduct the MLP

+	- load the dataset obtained previously train_test_data.mat
+	- lr_rate = 0.2;
+	- momentum = 0.4;
+	- epochs = 1000;
+	- 3 layers with 50, 100, 100
+	- Hyperbolic tangent sigmoid transfer function (tansig)
+	- gradient descent to update the weights
+	- return and save the confusion matrix as C_mlp.mat

+### ass2_lvq.m

+	- load the dataset obtained previously train_test_data.mat
+	- set the cluster into 24 due to computational convenience
+	- lvqnet(360) could achieve higher performance, but the training time is too long
+	- save the lvqnet(360) as lvq_360.mat, uncomment the line if you wish to see the performance
+	- return and save the confusion matrix C_lvq.mat